• Apophysitis is an overuse injury that causes inflammation and irritation at the growth plate where a tendon attaches to bone.

 My patients are usually athletic, playing a sport that requires running and jumping on a hard surface.
 It is this excessive strain on the heel itself and the Achilles tendon that sets this off.
 Many patients will relate that they had absolutely no pain in the heel until their season began

 One of the things that is often over looked is the type of athletic shoe worn by the young athlete.
 An adolescent athlete may be heavy and strong enough to drive the cleats in the heel of the shoe into the ground, but not the cleats or studs in the forefoot which remain on top of the ground.
-This creates a relative dorsiflexion of the foot to the ankle and will increase the tension on the achilles tendon resulting in heel pain.
-Additionally, if the child athlete is wearing athletic shoes that only have cleats in the heel and forefoot, but not in the mid portion of the shoe, this too will cause the foot to over pronate and exacerbate the heel pain.
+This creates a relative dorsiflexion of the foot to the ankle and will increase the tension on the Achilles tendon resulting in heel pain.

 Turf shoes or sneakers with an elevated heel or the addition of heel lifts, and cleats in the mid portion of the shoe should help negate this problem.

 Additionally, athletic shoes that are too worn out in the heel area will also create this relative dorsiflexion of the foot on the ankle.
-Needless to say replacing worn out athletic shoes may go a long way to reduce the strain on the achilles tendon at the heel bone.
+Needless to say replacing worn out athletic shoes may go a long way to reduce the strain on the Achilles tendon at the heel bone.

 Typically, the young patient will complain of pain on the inside and outside of the heel bone.
 Although not impossible, pain is usually not evident on the bottom of the heel as seen in conditions such as heel spurs and plantarfasciitis.
 The area may be very tender.
 It may occur in either heel or both heels.